 As you might have guessed I actually did start my thru-hike of the Arizona Trail.

-The day after we booked our flight, USA announced that they would close down the flights for European flights on the coming friday at midnight – and we had booked a flight that would land a few hours before that – so we were “safe” 🙂
+The day after we booked our flight, USA announced that they would close down the flights for European flights on the coming friday at midnight!
+We had booked a flight that would land a few hours before that – so we were “safe” 🙂

 Everything went smooth and we got to San Francisco where we booked a room for the night.